contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/02_display-response.md

 ## Display a response

-DHC provides a dedicated area to display the response.
+Restlet Client provides a dedicated area to display the response.
 This area maps the different response elements.
 The latter is summarized in the following diagram as a reminder.

 ![Response diagram](images/response-diagram.jpg "Response diagram")